 This will help to define the expectations of senior management and how to successfully apply these opportunities to your business reality.

-To understand the truth behind Machine Learning & Predictive Analytics Myths, join our upcoming free webinar on Wednesday 12 December:
+To understand the truth behind Machine Learning & Predictive Analytics Myths, take the next step and watch this free webinar:

-You receive expert insights as Gillian Groom, Technical Training Specialist at Minitab, will convert these myths into business reality.
+You receive expert insights as Gillian Groom, Technical Training Specialist at Minitab, converts the 6 biggest myths into business reality.